samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

      ** N.B: here, "xxxxxx.go" program is the main .go program.

-   Next time, when you will require to run your .go program, you will need to follow just step numbers: 4 & 5 only.
+   Next time, when you will require to run any arbitrary .go program, you will need to follow just step numbers: 4 & 5 only.